fnando/sublime-switch-case/README.md

 # Switch Case for Sublime Text

-This package switches the word under the cursor between `snake_case`, `hyphen-separated`, `SCREAM_SNAKE_CASE`, `CamelCase` and `camelBack`.
+This package switches the word under the cursor between different cases.

-Since the introduction of `hyphen-separated` case conversion, you must select the terms you want to convert beforehand.

 ## Installation